-Relationships fascinate Brice—that is, the contextual meanings derived from the interactions between people, things, ideas, Brice and his subjects, and between Brice and himself.
+Relationships fascinated Brice—that is, the contextual meanings derived from the interactions between people, things, ideas, Brice and his subjects, and between Brice and himself.
 If volume is a measure, then his interest especially includes relationships between men and women.

-However, Brice does explore the allure of sex, attraction and the ‘other,’ namely “eroticism,” as well.
+However, Brice does explore the allure of sex, attraction, and the ‘other,’ namely “eroticism,” as well.
 In the Greek classical world, “erotic love” was referred to as “madness from the gods.”
-One can feel this madness in much of Brice’s work whether it results in ecstasy and union or in calamity, melancholia, mourning and deathlike feelings; topics that feature in Brice’s 1960’s works.
+One can feel this madness in much of Brice’s work whether it results in ecstasy and union or in calamity, melancholia, mourning, and deathlike feelings; topics that feature in Brice’s 1960’s works.

-Brice’s explorations of Eros include many aspects of male/female interaction including, love; attraction to the “other”; (the idealized “Venus” and Jung’s concepts of the “anima” and “animus”); the Taoist idea of “joining energy or essences” via intercourse; the yin/yang duality of male and female spirits; male and female powers and equilibrium, reproduction, beginnings and ends of life, and life force (Eros and Thanatos).
+Brice’s explorations of Eros include many aspects of male/female interaction including, love; attraction to the “other”; (the idealized “Venus” and Jung’s concepts of the “anima” and “animus”); the Taoist idea of “joining energy or essences” via intercourse; the yin/yang duality of male and female spirits; male and female powers and equilibrium, reproduction, beginnings, and ends of life, and life force (Eros and Thanatos).